 - Student notices, generally no larger than A3, may be posted on general University noticeboards.
 Notices that are posted on noticeboards in such a manner that they take up excessive space will be removed.

-- Notices posted on specially labelled noticeboards or other places (such as walls, doors or ceilings, poles and motor vehicles), without the permission of the Director of Property Services, will be removed.
+- Notices posted on specially labelled noticeboards or other places (such as walls, doors or ceilings, poles and motor vehicles), without the permission of the Director of Campus Operations and Risk Management, will be removed.

-- No animal may be taken into University buildings without the permission of the Director of Property Services.
+- No animal may be taken into University buildings without the permission of the Director of Campus Operations and Risk Management.

 - Animals are permitted on the University grounds only if they are under the direct control of their owner and, in the case of dogs, on a short hand-held leash.

 - Golf is not permitted on University grounds, except under section 15 of these regulations.

 - An exception to section 14 of these regulations is made in the case of groups organised through the Te Huataki Waiora School of Health, which will make safety arrangements to the satisfaction of the Landscape Manager, the Associate Director of Safety and Wellness, and/or the Campus Security and Emergency Manager.